Find out how your users categorize information—and why

 How to add qualitative insights to your card sort results

-Running card sorting sessions is a great way to gather quantitative insights about the problem or product you're working on – but it's not so good at providing you with qualitative insights, or why people make certain decisions.
+Running card sorting sessions is a great way to gather quantitative insights about the problem or product you're working on, but it's not so good at providing you with qualitative insights or explaining why people make certain decisions.

 You can certainly host a card sort in person to capture this qualitative data, but this comes with its own set of issues.
 For one, you won't be able to gather quantitative data as you'd struggle to get the number of people in for any sort of meaningful analysis.
 We typically recommend anywhere from 20-30 people.
 It's also expensive.
 Hosting participants in person will often incur costs (gift cards, travel expenses, etc) and create additional work as you’ll have to print the cards out and prepare them.
 Not ideal.